GoodPBC/userFeedbackApp/README.md

 # userFeedbackApp
-This is a MERN application for user feedback built with stripeJS &amp; Google Oauth
+This is a MERN application for user feedback built with stripeJS and Google Oauth

 ## Heroku Deployment Checklist
 1. __Dynamic Port Binding__ - when we deploy our app, Heroku is going to expect us to listen for incoming http traffic on a specific port

-    **when Heroku runs our app it has the ability to inject environment variables --> look at "const PORT =process.env.PORT || 5000" in server.js**
+    **when Heroku runs our app it has the ability to inject environment variables --> look at "const PORT = process.env.PORT || 5000" in server.js**

 2. __Specify the Node Environment__

     **Tell Heroku to use a specific node -v**

-		We are using a very advanced version of node in development.
+		As of the time of writing this we are using a very advanced version of node in development.
 It would certainly crash Heroku in production so we need to tell Heroku what version of NodeJS that we want it to use.

     We must go to our package.JSON file and add an "engines" key to the file and specify your node and npm versions.
 Here we will use node 8.1.1 and npm 5.0.3